Moh-Maher/BFKL-MLTrainer/README.md

 ### Plotting

 If you choose option 3, you can create plots for LLA/NLA predictions by compiling and running the plotting code (`src/plotting.cpp`) with Python integration.

-## Contributing

-Contributions to this project are welcome!
-Please follow the [contributing guidelines](CONTRIBUTING.md) for details on how to contribute.

 ## License